Investors - Poised for sustainable success

 The products are distributed to the consumers by hearing aid retailers.
 Acousticians and audiologists offer professional audiological services in particular in the area diagnostics and the fitting of hearing instruments according to the specific customer needs.
-Over the past two decades, Sonova established its own retail network for professional audiological services.
+Over the past two decades, Sonova established its own audiological care network for professional audiological services.
 Also part of the Sonova Group are brands like Connect Hearing, Audition Santé, Boots Hearingcare, Hansaton and Lapperre.

 The other five big manufacturers are also active in hearing instrument retail in various forms and in different markets.
 The world’s largest provider in hearing instrument retail is the Italian Amplifon Group, which does not produce own hearing aids.

 In some countries hearing instruments are supplied and fitted through public health organizations.
 The largest organizations in this channel are the US Department of Veterans Affairs (VA) and the British National Health Service (NHS).

 Within the cochlear implant market, we see a significant and promising market for cochlear implants.
 This market is still relatively young: the first implant only gained FDA approval in 1984.
 Cochlear implants bring the promise of greatly improved hearing experience and clear, intelligible speech to children and adults with significant hearing loss.